SAW/RTW Policy Dissemination

 - Best practices for working with injured workers to coordinate care and return to work,

 - State-of-the art methods of addressing musculoskeletal injuries and pain management (particularly in relation to the use of opioids), and

-- State strategies to promote SAW/RTW such as partial disability, partial return-to-work, and employer subsidies.
+- Strategies to promote the transition back to work such as partial disability, partial return-to-work, and employer subsidies.